 There are so many reasons for visiting Jacksonville's historic Riverside-Avondale.
 For starters, it's one of the most well-preserved historic neighborhoods in the United States with over 5,000 historic buildings.
 Riverside-Avondale was named one of the top 10 neighborhoods in the U.S. by the American Planning Association.
 And the Financial Times called it the closest thing you'll find to Greenwich Village in Florida.

 Riverside has a number of attractions, including the weekly Riverside Arts Market and the Cummer Museum of Art and Gardens.
 Five Points, a section of Riverside, is known for its eclectic shopping and vibrant art culture.

-The Museum of Science and History (MOSH) -- formerly known as the Jacksonville Children's Museum -- has seven permanent exhibitis, a new, state-of-the-art planetarium, and a specialty rotating exhibit.
-Past exhibits include Dinosaurs and Ice Age Mammals and Dinosaurs of the Deep -- both of which featured elaborate animatronics.
+The Museum of Science and History (MOSH)—formerly known as the Jacksonville Children's Museum—has seven permanent exhibits, a new, state-of-the-art planetarium, and a specialty rotating exhibit.
+Past exhibits include Dinosaurs and Ice Age Mammals and Dinosaurs of the Deep, both of which featured elaborate animatronics.
 MOSH is a must visit in Jacksonville, particularly if you have children.

 Downtown Art Walk